Long-term Effect Analysis

 Note

 In addition to the population ATE, the implementation supports conditional long‑term ATEs within the experimental or observational subpopulations: \(\mathbb{E}[Y^{(1)}-Y^{(0)} \mid G=0]\) and \(\mathbb{E}[Y^{(1)}-Y^{(0)} \mid G=1]\).
-Set sample_G="G=0" or sample_G="G=1" to target these effects; use sample_G="all" for the population ATE.
+Set sample_G="G=0" or sample_G="G=1" to target these effects; use sample_G="all" for the pooled-population target.
 Identification and influence‑function estimators (with the associated nuisance components) for the Surrogacy and Latent‑Unconfounded models are given in Theorem 3.1 and Theorem B.2 of Chen & Ritzwoller (2023).

 Surrogacy Model